 Delta's Site Managers for each Portion will carry out weekly toolbox talks addressing safety, health, environmental, and quality issues on site, and to provide a Project-wide or Portion update.
-A record of toolbox talks will be retained on-site using form SEF 054.
+A record of toolbox talks will be retained on-site.